-The Operating Company has revised its presentation of expenses and expense waivers and reimbursements for the years ended December 31, 2012 and December 31, 2011.
+The Predecessor Operating Company had revised its presentation of expenses and expense waivers and reimbursements for the year ended December 31, 2012.
 Expenses were previously presented net of waivers and reimbursements, which had been included parenthetically.
 The revised presentation shows total gross expenses with a separate reduction for expense waivers and reimbursements.

-The Operating Company incurred the following expenses in excess of the expense cap for the years ended December 31, 2013, December 31, 2012 and December 31, 2011:
+The Company incurred the following expenses, which were waived by the Administrator or were in excess of the expense cap, for the years ended December 31, 2014, December 31, 2013 and December 31, 2012:

-Years Years ended December 31,
+Years ended December 31,

-2013 2012 2011
+2 014 2013 2012

-Professional fees \$ 1,773 \$ 1,070 \$ 1,315
+Administrative expenses \$ 380 \$ - \$ -

-Administrative expenses 1,460 1,390 871
+Administrative expenses allocated from NMF Holdings 390 1,180 554

+Professional fees - -

+Professional fees allocated from NMF Holdings 375 1,360 583

 Other general and administrative expenses

+Other general and administrative expenses allocated from NMF Holdings - -

-Total expense waivers and reimbursements \$ 3,233 \$ 2,460 \$ 2,186
+Total expense reimbursement \$ 1,145 \$ 2,540 \$ 1,137

-As of December 31, 2013 and December 31, 2012, \$459 and \$534, respectively, of the expense waivers and reimbursements was receivable from an affiliate.
+As of December 31, 2014, no expense waivers and reimbursements were receivable from an affiliate.
+As of December 31, 2013 and December 31, 2012, \$399 and \$305, respectively, of the expense waivers and reimbursements were allocated from NMF Holdings and were receivable by NMF Holdings from an affiliate.

-The Companies, the Investment Adviser and the Administrator have also entered into a Trademark License Agreement, as amended, with New Mountain Capital, L.L.C., pursuant to which New Mountain Capital, L.L.C. has agreed to grant the Companies, the Investment Adviser and the Administrator, a non-exclusive, royalty-free license to use the "New Mountain" and the "New Mountain Finance" names.
-Under the Trademark License Agreement, as amended, subject to certain conditions, the Companies, the Investment Adviser and the Administrator will have a right to use the "New Mountain" and "New Mountain Finance" names, for so long as the Investment Adviser or one of its affiliates remains the investment adviser of the Operating Company.
-Other than with respect to this limited license, the Companies, the Investment Adviser and the Administrator will have no legal right to the "New Mountain" or the "New Mountain Finance" names.
+The Company, the Investment Adviser and the Administrator have also entered into a Trademark License Agreement, as amended, with New Mountain Capital, pursuant to which New Mountain Capital has agreed to grant the Company, the Investment Adviser and the Administrator, a non-exclusive, royalty-free license to use the "New Mountain" and the "New Mountain Finance" names.
+Under the Trademark License Agreement, as amended, subject to certain conditions, the Company, the Investment Adviser and the Administrator will have a right to use the "New Mountain" and "New Mountain Finance" names, for so long as the Investment Adviser or one of its affiliates remains the investment adviser of the Company.
+Other than with respect to this limited license, the Company, the Investment Adviser and the Administrator will have no legal right to the "New Mountain" or the "New Mountain Finance" names.

-NMFC entered into a Registration Rights Agreement with AIV Holdings, Steven B. Klinsky (the Chairman of the Companies' board of directors), an entity related to Steven B. Klinsky and the Investment Adviser.
-Subject to several exceptions, AIV Holdings and the Investment Adviser have the right to require NMFC to register for public resale under the Securities Act of 1933, as amended (the "Securities Act of 1933"), all registerable securities that are held by any of them and that they request to be registered.
-Registerable securities subject to the Registration Rights Agreement are shares of NMFC's common stock issued or issuable in exchange for units and any other shares of NMFC's common stock held by AIV Holdings, the Investment Adviser and any of their transferees.
-The rights under the Registration Rights Agreement can be conditionally exercised by AIV Holdings or the Investment Adviser, meaning that prior to the effectiveness of the registration statement related to the shares, AIV Holdings or the Investment Adviser can withdraw their request to have the shares registered.
-AIV Holdings and the Investment Adviser may each assign their rights to any person that acquires registerable securities subject to the Registration Rights Agreement and who agrees to be bound by the terms of the Registration Rights Agreement.
+NMFC entered into a Registration Rights Agreement with Steven B. Klinsky (the Chairman of the Company's board of directors), an entity related to Steven B. Klinsky and the Investment Adviser.
+Subject to several exceptions, the Investment Adviser has the right to require NMFC to register for public resale under the Securities Act of 1933, as amended (the "Securities Act of 1933"), all registerable securities that are held by any of them and that they request to be registered.
+Registerable securities subject to the Registration Rights Agreement are shares of NMFC's common stock issued or issuable in exchange for units and any other shares of NMFC's common stock held by the Investment Adviser and any of their transferees.
+The rights under the Registration Rights Agreement can be conditionally exercised by the Investment Adviser, meaning that prior to the effectiveness of the registration statement related to the shares, the Investment Adviser can withdraw its request to have the shares registered.
+Investment Adviser may assign its rights to any person that acquires registerable securities subject to the Registration Rights Agreement and who agrees to be bound by the terms of the Registration Rights Agreement.
 Steven B. Klinsky and a related entity will have the right to "piggyback", or include their own registerable securities in such a registration.
-Shares held by AIV Holdings and Steven B. Klinsky were registered on a shelf registration statement on Form N-2.
+Shares held by Steven B. Klinsky were registered on a shelf registration statement on Form N-2.